nemopotatoes/Lion-City-Soundscapes-Visualisation/README.md

 <br>
 #### Step 3: Running the Project on a Local Server

 You may run the project on a local server by entering the following line in the project directory `/path/to/Lion-City-Soundscapes-Visualisation`.
-Please make sure you have python installed for this step (refer to <a href="#prerequisites">project prerequisites</a>).
+Please make sure you have python installed for this step.

 ```sh
 python manage.py runserver